2. 2022-23 Explanatory notes

 National Non-Domestic Rating Multiplier

-The local authority works out the business rates bill for a property by multiplying the rateable value of the property by the appropriate non-domestic multiplier.
-There are two multipliers: the national non-domestic rating multiplier and the small business non-domestic rating multiplier.
+Exeter City Council works out the business rates bill for a property by multiplying the rateable value of the property by the appropriate non-domestic multiplier.
+There are two multipliers: the national non-domestic rating multiplier (51.2p) and the small business non-domestic rating multiplier (49.9p).
 The Government sets the multipliers for each financial year, except in the City of London where special arrangements apply.

 The multiplier for a financial year is based on the previous year’s multiplier adjusted to reflect the Consumer Price Index (CPI) inflation figure for the September prior to the billing year.
 The current multipliers are shown on the rear of your bill.

 The Valuation Office Agency may alter the valuation if circumstances change.
-The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong.
-Further information about the grounds on which challenges may be made and the process for doing so can be found on the VOA website: www.gov.uk/guidance/how-to-check-your-rateable-value-is-correct
+The ratepayer (and certain others who have an interest in the property) can also check and challenge the valuation shown in the list if they believe it is wrong, you can check your rateable value at Find a property - Valuation Office Agency - GOV.UK.
+Further information about the grounds on which challenges may be made and the process for doing so can be found on the VOA website

 The VOA is contacting businesses to request rental information to support the next revaluation of business rates in England and Wales – Revaluation 2023.